highcharts/highcharts/docs/advanced-chart-features/internationalization.md

         useHTML: Highcharts.hasBidiBug
     }

-Reversing the geometry of the chart
+Reversing the geometry of the chart hii
 -----------------------------------

 In RTL languages you may want to put the Y axis on the right side and reverse the X axis so that it flows from right to left.